Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 ![update](update.png)

-Walla...We Updated our record.👍

 Save your update and navigate to the database to see the changes.

 Let us delete record two under Primary Key 2.
 Since your working on record 1 navigate to your URL and change the id from `...id=1` to `..id = 2`, Refresh your browser.

-Click `Delete`.
-You will get a prompt asking you whether you want to delete it.
+Click `Delete` button.
+You will get a confirmation pop up .
 Click OK.

-You will have only one record now.
+You will have only one record as shown in the figure below..
+Record is deleted in the database as well.

 ![delete](delete.png)